 5. Eliminate Wrong Options Smartly

-Each question has 1 correct answer and 3 distractors.
+Many TOEFL multiple-choice questions include one best answer and several distractors.
 Eliminate options that are:

 - Too general or too specific